California

 Ella T. et al, v.
 State Of California et al.

-Plaintiffs’ detailed 59-page complaint alleges that the state’s failure to provide adequate instruction in basic literacy denies students the fundamental right to education guaranteed under Articles I and IV of the state constitution.
-In holding that these claims do state a valid cause of action, the court indicated that these claims are entitled to strict scrutiny analysis both because the plaintiffs are members of a racial minority and because of their low-income status.
+Minority students in three California schools filed a complaint in 2017 alleging that the state’s failure to provide adequate instruction in basic literacy denies students the fundamental right to education guaranteed under Articles I and IV of the state constitution.
+(Ella T. et al, v.
+State Of California et al.) The California Superior Court denied the state’s motion to dismiss in 2018, holding that these claims state a valid cause of action, and that the claims are entitled to strict scrutiny analysis both because the plaintiffs are members of a racial minority and because of their low-income status.
 (The California Supreme Court has held that poverty is a “suspect class” under the California constitution.)

-The complaint further alleges that in 2012, the State’s own literacy experts documented a crisis in literacy in a report that stated that “Statewide assessment data indicate that there is an urgent need to address the language and literacy development of California’s underserved populations, specifically English learners, students with disabilities, socioeconomically disadvantaged students, and African-American and Hispanic students.”
-The experts’ call for urgent action was not heeded by the defendants and the report’ recommendations were never implemented, according to the plaintiffs.
+The complaint further alleged that in 2012, the State’s own literacy experts documented a crisis in literacy in a report that stated that “Statewide assessment data indicate that there is an urgent need to address the language and literacy development of California’s underserved populations, specifically English learners, students with disabilities, socioeconomically disadvantaged students, and African-American and Hispanic students.”
+The experts’ call for urgent action was not heeded by the defendants and the report’s recommendations were never implemented, according to the plaintiffs.